datasci611/bios611-projects-fall-2019-kingwilliam87/project_2/README.md

 <body>
 In this project, the question I hope to help answer is, what useful information can this data tell us?
 This may seem like a very vague and open-ended question, but I think it is an important one.
 Urban Ministries have been collecting this data for decades, and I am sure they want to be able to better understand what information they can take from it.

+This project displays information about services provided, trends over time, and compares the service count and duration among clients.
 </body>

 <h1>Audience</h1>